 Toggle: English / Spanish

-Subacute thyroiditis involves swelling (inflammation) of the thyroid gland that usually follows an upper respiratory infection.
+Subacute thyroiditis is an immune reaction of the thyroid gland that often follows an upper respiratory infection.

-De Quervain's thyroiditis; Subacute nonsuppurative thyroiditis; Giant cell thyroiditis; Subacute granulomatous thyroiditis
+De Quervain's thyroiditis; Subacute nonsuppurative thyroiditis; Giant cell thyroiditis; Subacute granulomatous thyroiditis; Hyperthyroidism - subacute thyroiditis

 Subacute thyroiditis is a rare condition.
 It is thought to be caused by a viral infection.
-The condition often occurs after a viral infection of the upper respiratory tract, such as
+The condition often occurs after a viral infection of the ear, sinus, or throat, such as

 Other symptoms include: